 The Administration Division consists of the following Bureaus:

-The Administration Services Division is led by the Chief of Police Timothy Staab and supervised by Captain Joe Ward and Support Services Supervisor Charles Ochoa.
+The Administration Services Division is led by the Chief of Police Lisa Rosales and supervised by Captain Joe Ward and Support Services Supervisor Charles Ochoa.
 The Administration Services Division is comprised of one (1) Captain, (1) Administrative Assistant, one (1) Support Services Supervisor and one (1) Community Services Officer.
 The Division provides administrative and operations support for the Department.
 The Division handles human resource issues, recruitment, and hiring for the Police Department.
 In addition to supervisory duties, the Support Services Supervisor acts as the Jail Manager.
 The jail is audited and inspected by seven outside regulatory agencies including the State Board of Corrections, Los Angeles County Grand Jury, the Health Department, and Fire Department.

 Community Relations Bureau